What is Network Security?

 13. Virtual Private Networks (VPNs)

 A VPN encrypts the connection from an endpoint to a network.
 Most often, this occurs over the Internet.
 Usually, a remote-access VPN uses IPsec or Secure Sockets Layer to authenticate device and network communications.

 VPNs are a pretty well-established network security tool at this point.
 Your online activity is easily visible to anyone when it’s not protected.
 Enter the VPN.
 It works by encrypting your data and routing your connection through a private server.
 Consequently, your activity and your privacy is protected online.

 It’s easy to see how your network security is difficult to manage when everything is jumbled up together.
 Network segmentation divvies up your network traffic into different classifications.
 This makes it much easier to enforce different security policies based on endpoint identity.

 These elements all work together to create a system of network security strong enough to block almost any infiltration or attack.
-Talk to a security specialist today about how you can strengthen your network or conduct a cyber security audit.
+Talk to a security specialist from Standfield IT today about how you can strengthen your network or conduct a cyber security audit.